subhashyadavon/CarDex-Prod/sprint3.md

 >
 > Then, I implemented critical security features, including the JWT authentication system to secure API endpoints and a custom Rate Limiter to prevent abuse.
 I also took full ownership of the DevOps lifecycle, architecting the CI/CD pipelines using GitHub Actions to automate testing and deployment, and containerizing the entire stack with Docker for consistent production environments.
 >
 > I also wrote comprehensive regression tests for the backend services, ensuring that new features didn't break existing functionality.
 For the repository layer, I utilized an AI agent to generate the bulk of the boilerplate code; this allowed me to focus on the business logic while maintaining a clean and consistent data access pattern.
-Additionally, I stepped in to resolve various frontend logic issues and the Login and Register pages UI based on HCI principles.
+Additionally, I stepped in to resolve various frontend logic issues.

 #### Ansh
 >